fireship-io/fireship.io/content/lessons/ts-decorators-by-example/index.md

 }
 ```

 And the decoractor implementation is just five lines of code.
-We just set an initial value, then find the cooresponding
+We just set an initial value, then find the corresponding

 ```typescript
 function UseState(seed: any) {